 TMI ENTRY

-Installation, removal, and constraint compliance are called maintenance actions, and it is this maintenance action data that TMI uses to update the maintenance status of an aircraft.
+Installation, removal, and constraint compliance are maintenance actions, and it is this maintenance action data that TMI uses to update the maintenance status of an aircraft.

 Figure 1: TMI Entry